• Skip to primary navigation

 3. While Using AirPlay

-Message reading “Your Screen is Being Observed” appears while using AirPlay and also while Mirroring the screen of MacBook to TV.
+As mentioned above, the message reading “Your Screen is Being Observed” appears while using AirPlay and also while Mirroring the screen of MacBook to TV.

 The warning message should disappear once you stop using AirPlay.
 If it does not, click on Apple Logo > System Preferences > Displays > AirPlay > select the OFF option.